 Thick, Waterproof Gloves

-You’re not going to survive an Iceland winter without adding a good, solid, warm pair of gloves to your packing list.
+You’re going to be so thankful you added a good, solid, warm pair of gloves to your Iceland winter packing list.
 It’s super important to have some that are both waterproof and windproof, and ideally you’ll have some that are touchscreen-friendly as well.
 I kind of rotated between two pairs, depending on how cold it was.
 The coldest my hands ever were were at Gulfoss; for whatever reason it was FREEZING there.
 So if you’re like me and are going to pack two pairs of gloves, bust out your heaviest pair for that stop.

-Other Random, Helpful Things to Pack For Winter in Iceland
+Other Random, Helpful Things to Add to Your Iceland Winter Packing List

 - Quick dry towel for if you get wet anywhere (i.e. waterfalls)